amachorro773-a11y/Live-Market-Sentiment-/README.md

 ## Top 5 Headlines (Root Cause Analysis)
 A dynamic text table sorted by the highest absolute sentiment scores.
-- This is the dashboard’s "Root Cause Analysis" tool.
-It provides the context behind the quantitative spikes seen in the Pulse chart.
+- It provides the context behind the quantitative spikes seen in the Pulse chart.
 - By surfacing specific titles (like Bolt Data, Uber, or Garmin), it allows you to verify if a sentiment spike is driven by a sector-wide    event or a specific company's earnings report or product launch.

 # Analytical Use Case